CinnamonBun Developer Guide

 Alternative 2: Every

-object has a list of transactions which will be initialized with an empty list.
-Each time a user add a transaction, the object will be added into the specifiedPerson
+Personobject has a list of transactions which will be initialized with an empty list.
+Each time a user add a transaction, the object will be added into the specifiedPerson’s Transaction List.- Pros: Easier to implement compared to the other alternative.

 - Cons: